platofan23/textify/README.md

 ### Run the Application Locally:

 1. Ensure both backend and frontend are running.
-2. Access the frontend at: http://localhost:5173.
+2. Access the frontend at: http://localhost:5173 in docker with https
-3. Access the backend API at: http://localhost:5555
+3. Access the backend API at: http://localhost:5555 in docker with https

 ###  :file_folder: File Structure
 ```